 How do you make carne asada fries mac & cheese? (+ tips)

 There are numerous components to this dish, but don’t let that deter you.
 It’s all pretty simple.
 The first step is to marinate the skirt steak.
 For optimal flavor, I recommend marinating it for 3-4 hours, but in a pinch, one hour will do.
 You could also stick it in the fridge before bed and prepare the next day.
 Marinating for over 24 hours is not advised, however, because the muscle fibers will begin to break down and you’ll be left with mushy, stringy meat.

 The pico de gallo can be prepared a day in advance, hours prior, or just before cooking this dish.
 Ideally, it should be refrigerated for at least 20-minutes prior to use to allow the flavors to meld.
 To prepare the pico, simply mix all the ingredients together and add additional salt and lime juice to taste.

 Heat your broiler to high heat at least five minutes prior to use.
-Toss potatoes with olive oil and seasonings on a sheet pan.
+Toss the potatoes with the olive oil and seasonings right on a sheet pan.
 Spread them out and broil for eight minutes, flipping halfway through.

 While the potatoes are broiling prepare the guacamole.
 In a small/medium bowl, mash the avocados until there are no large chunks.
 Add the jalapenos, lime juice, and salt and mix until combined.
 Set aside

 Remove the potatoes from the oven and set them aside.

 Proceed with cooking the pasta al dente according to package instructions then drain it and set it aside.

 Heat a skillet (preferably cast-iron) over medium-high heat.
 If the skirt steak is too long to fit in the skillet, you may need to cut it into small pieces.
 Cook for three minutes on each side.
 It should have a nice sear, but not be cooked all the way through at this point.
-Remove from heat and allow to rest for 10 minutes.
+Remove from heat and allow to rest for 10-minutes.
 This locks in the juices resulting in more flavor.
 Set aside the skillet, as is, for later use.